18F/joining-18f/pages/interview-process.md

 ---

 ## Application collection
-Applications are collected and grouped in two-week intervals.
-All applications collected within each two-week period are treated as a cohort and evaluated against each other.
+Applications are collected during the period specified by the job posting, usually 5 days to two weeks.
+All applications collected within this period are treated as a cohort and evaluated against each other.

 **Note:** Once an application period ends, no additions or modifications can be made to your application.
 However, there is no limit to the number of times you can apply.